Quantifying community evolution in temporal networks

 \subsection{Real-world networks}

-We now test the effectiveness of the proposed Union-NMI (UNMI) and Intersection-NMI (INMI) metrics on several real-world temporal networks (see \ref{tab:dataset}).
+We now test the effectiveness of the proposed Union-AMI (UAMI) and Intersection-AMI (IAMI) metrics on several real-world temporal networks (See Tab.~\ref{tab:dataset}).
 The networks are all temporal with events connecting nodes occurring at well-defined times.
 In this experiment, we pick a window size for each network using the methods described in the supplemental information.
 Among them, email-EU-core~\cite{paranjape2017motifs} is a mail interactive network of European research institutions, Math Overflow~\cite{paranjape2017motifs} is an interactive network of online question and answer platform, arXiv Hep-TH~\cite{ryan2015the} is a paper citation network of high energy physics section on arXiv.
 SubReddit~\cite{kumar2018community} is an interactive network between subreddits (a SubReddit is a community of users) on the Reddit platform, and NFT~\cite{nadini2021mapping} (non-fungible token) is an online transaction network.
 In the preprocessing, we removed the self-loops in the networks and trimmed the data where the network was sparse.
-For details on data sets and data preprocessing, see the \hyperref[sec:appendix]{supporting information}.
-We use the Raphtory software to create windows of the correct size for each graph and partition nodes into communities using the Louvain algorithm~\cite{blondel2008fast}.
+For details on data sets and data preprocessing, see the supporting information.
+We use the Raphtory software~\cite{steer2023raphtory} to create windows of the correct size for each graph and partition nodes into communities using the Louvain algorithm~\cite{blondel2008fast}.
+For the relevant statistical results, please refer to supplementary Fig. 1-5 in the supporting information.
 We slide the window by ten percent of the window size and the process.
-We then look at the UNMI and INMI for these sliding windows producing a two-dimensional heat map as with the synthetic data.
+We then look at the UAMI and IAMI for these sliding windows producing a two-dimensional heat map as with the synthetic data.